FCanberk/coflight-prep/issue-drafts/scraping/onur air scraping.md

 Please refer to [Scraping Guide](https://github.com/FCanberk/coflight-prep/blob/master/guides/scraping%20guide.md) first to see the technologies used and the input / output formats.

-Every 5 minutes [Onur Air](https://www.onurair.com/tr/) website will be visited and every flight listed [here](FlightListLink) will be scraped.
+Every 5 minutes [Onur Air](https://www.onurair.com/tr/) website will be visited and every flight listed in the dataset will be scraped.
 The output will be sent to orchestrator.

 A valid citizenship id number and a valid credit card number will be needed for scrapping.
 Citizenship id numbers could be generated [here](https://www.simlict.com/tcno.html) and credit card numbers could be generated [here](https://names.igopaygo.com/credit-card).